4.3 Early Help Assessment Framework in Knowsley

 • With high level of needs where there is little confidence that parents will accept services or remain involved with them

-• Needs arising from emotional and mental instability and / or including self harming behaviours which involves multiple serious incidents and admissions to hospital.
+• Needs arising from emotional and mental instability and / or including self-harming behaviours which involves multiple serious incidents and admissions to hospital.

 Level 1 & 2 Services Plus: